 The Korean festival parade also touches the trope, though it doesn't cause real discomfort.

-And then there is of course Kim himself, and his whole house as well.
+Kim himself, and his whole house as well.
 He had his brain put into a cybernetic body that was shaped and moved like a wooden puppet on strings.
 To Kim, the deepest point of the Uncanny Valley is the closest any being can come to perfection.
 As a result, his whole Big Fancy House is full of human-sized dolls, puppets, and robots, turning it into a Doll Houseof Doom.

-And then they have Proto, who just happens to be an advanced AI in an android.
+Proto, who just happens to be an advanced AI in an android.
 Even before this is revealed, there's clearly something... off about him.
 This is likely intentional.

 Mazinger Z: The Gamia from the original manga and Mazinkaiser were three identical robot girls.
 Outwardly she seemed three ordinary human blonde girls... until you noticed her skin was unusually pale, her motions were eerily mechanical, her expressions were completely aloof and unchanging, they were nearly always silent and they never blinked.
 Anybody saw them could immediately tell there was something seriously wrong with them... before they began punching holes in walls and shredding things with her razor-sharp hairs.